kamrulhasan2/E-commerce_Project/README.md

 //***********************
     day 3: 01-07-24
 //***********************</br>
-    -- create a Response Controller for handale error and success response
+    -- create a Response Controller for handale error and success response</b>
+    -- create a route and controller for fetch a user from database by        getUserById </br>